What to expect?

-Electrolysis has been upstaged in recent years by the quicker laser treatments available on the market.
+Ok, so electrolysis may sometimes be overshadowed by quicker laser treatments available on the market.
 However, there’s no conclusive evidence that laser hair removal is completely permanent.
 If you want to be absolutely sure those pesky hairs don’t ever rear their ugly heads again, electrolysis and its proven track record is for you.